Marty Golden: Controversies

 In July 2015, Senator Golden made a controversial joke on his Facebook page regarding marijuana and same-sex marriage, stating "It all makes sense now.
 Gay marriage and marijuana being legalized on the same day.
 Leviticus 20:13 – 'if a man lays with another man he should be stoned.'
-We've just been interpreting it wrong all these years," Golden has since deleted this comment.
+We've just been interpreting it wrong all these years," He deleted the comment within hours.

 In February 2017, Golden—speaking in defense of President Donald Trump's executive order barring persons from certain majority-Muslim nations from entering the United States—inaccurately claimed that a number of the terrorists involved in the 9-11 attacks lived in Bay Ridge.
 Golden's spokesman, John Quaglione, later claimed that Golden had confused the 9-11 attacks with the 1993 attack on the World Trade Center; one of the 1993 attackers had, in fact, lived in Bay Ridge, Brooklyn.

 In June 2017, while endorsing his staffer, John Quaglione, in a local City Council race, Golden was overheard referring derisively to one of Quaglione's Democratic challengers as "Fat Boy" in front of reporters, warning a reporter present who had taken note of the gaffe not to print it or "[she] would never have a sit-down with [him] again."

 In December 2017, Brian Howald, a bicyclist and member of Brooklyn Community Board 2's transportation committee, alleged that Golden, while a passenger in a vehicle that was driving illegally in the bicycle lane, impersonated a police officer and threatened to arrest him if he did not yield to Golden's vehicle.
-The New York Post reported that Golden's car's plate number was associated with "more than 30 traffic violations over the last four years."
+Golden denied parts of the story, including the allegation about claiming that he was a police officer.

 Following the shooting at Marjory Stoneman Douglas High School in Parkland, Florida in 2018, Golden fired a staffer named Anthony Testaverde who had shared Twitter posts comparing David Hogg to Hitler and Nazi Youth.